l1ttleO/ProjectFNF/CONTRIBUTING.md

 If you want to implement new functionality, you want to *add* a new patch.
 Adding patches to ProjectFNF is very simple:

-If your changes do not involve the `assets` folder:
+If your changes involve the `assets` folder, you must put new/replaced assets in `patches/assets`, making sure to preserve the directory structure.
+After that:

 1. Modify the `source/` folder as you need;
 1. Test your changes thoroughly before committing and patching, as fixing up might be difficult!
 1. Run `git commit -a` with the desired patch message.
 Do not push the newly created commit!
 1. Run the batch file `art/create-patch-from-commit.bat`;
 1. PR the generated patch files back to this repository (push the **patch file**, not the commit the patch was created from).

 ## Modifying patches